jCodingStuff/CodeWithGuardrails/python.md

 ...creates a development experience that rivals statically-typed languages while keeping Python's expressiveness and productivity.
 For teams willing to embrace these patterns, Python becomes a genuinely world-class language for building reliable systems - all without external dependencies.

+### When to Consider Returns (dry-python)

+For applications requiring more sophisticated functional programming patterns - such as advanced monadic composition, IO effect tracking, or extensive railway-oriented programming - you might consider [Returns (dry-python)](https://returns.readthedocs.io/).
+Returns provides a complete library of functional types including `Result`, `Maybe`, `IO`, and various combinators for composing operations.

+Returns has a steeper learning curve and introduces functional programming concepts from Haskell/Scala, but can significantly improve code organization in complex functional codebases.
+For most projects, the dataclasses pattern shown above combined with mypy's strict mode and Pydantic validation provides an excellent balance of safety and simplicity using only native Python features.

 ### Further Reading

 - [Python Dataclasses](https://docs.python.org/3/library/dataclasses.html) - Official dataclasses documentation